The Hendersonville Area

 Mills River

 Mills River is among the oldest communities in Henderson County, with its first landholder receiving a deed from the state of North Carolina in 1787.
 The town has a rapidly growing residential and business mix due to it's location convenient to I-26 and the Asheville Regional Airport.
+As with all of Henderson County, there are homes in all price ranges in Mills River.

 Surrounding the Town Hall is Mills River Park, whose master plan includes ball fields, soccer fields, tennis courts, playgrounds, multi-use trails, a dog park, shelters and support facilities.
-The Mills River runs along the northern boundary of the property.
+Mills River itself runs along the northern boundary of the property.

 Town of Mills River website: www.millsriver.org/